 Some agencies accepted requests from parents seeking children, but not all.

-No legal rules regarding adoption, however, existed during this era, so these were informal agreements.
+No legal rules regarding adoption, however, existed during this era, so any adoptions were informal agreements.

-In the case of the orphan trains, the children were visited by authorities and if abuse was evident, the child was removed to be adopted by another family.
+Authorities visited the orphan-train-children’s homes, and if abuse was evident, the child was removed to be adopted by another family.

 Some famous works containing orphans include: